Townshend in Windham County, Vermont — The American Northeast (New England)

 Erected 1990 by Vermont Division for Historic Preservation.

 Location.
 43° 2.922′ N, 72° 41.768′ W. Marker is in Townshend, Vermont, in Windham County.
-Marker is on Vermont Route 30 half a mile south of Dam Road, on the right when traveling south.
+Marker is on Vermont Route 30, half a mile south of Dam Road, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Townshend VT 05353, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Taft Homestead Site (approx. 2.6 miles away); Clarina Howard Nichols (approx. 2.6 miles away); West River Railroad (approx. 4.8 miles away); Newfane Honor Roll (approx. 4.8 miles away); Newfane World War II Monument (approx. 4.8 miles away); Newfane Civil War Monument (approx. 4.8 miles away); In Memory of Jonathan Park (approx. 4.8 miles away); The Round Schoolhouse (approx. 5 miles away).
+Simpsonville Stone Arch Bridge (approx. 2.6 miles away); Taft Homestead Site (approx. 2.6 miles away); Clarina Howard Nichols (approx. 2.6 miles away); West River Railroad (approx. Newfane Honor Roll (approx. 4.8 miles away); Newfane World War II Monument (approx. 4.8 miles away); Newfane Civil War Monument (approx. 4.8 miles away); In Memory of Jonathan Park (approx. 4.8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 15, 2009, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 925 times since then and 29 times this year.
+It was originally submitted on October 15, 2009, by Michael Herrick of Southbury, Connecticut.
+This page has been viewed 1,049 times since then and 38 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7. submitted on October 15, 2009, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.